NEWSLETTER #4 DECEMBER 1ST - HEART OF HALE'IWA - CLICK TO READ.

 - December 22 to January 8 - Winter Break (note: 1/8 is Staff Development Day - no students)

 - January 9 - Students Return

 - January 15 - Holiday MLK

 The Heart of Haleiwa Newsletter

-We are excited to PRESENT ISSUE #24 (November 24, 2021) of our school digital newsletter,
+We are excited to PRESENT VOLUME IV, Issue IV (December 1, 2023) of our school digital newsletter,

 The Heart of Haleʻiwa.